Vienna to Budapest 5-nights (Active)

 If you plan to bring your own seat, please make sure it will be compatible with a 27.2 to 31.4 mm seat post.
 If necessary, you may also need to bring your own adapter.
 The tour company will assist in switching the seat post for you.Helmets:

 Helmets are not included with the bike rentals.
-You can buy a helmet (not rent) from the tour company for €49.
-It will be a high quality, brand new helmet.
+You can buy or rent a helmet from the tour company (check the extra options in the pricing chart).
 You must let us know your helmet preference upon booking.
-If you do not buy a helmet through the tour company, we recommend you bring your own.Specifications on hybrid touring bikes
+If you do not rent or buy a helmet through the tour company, we recommend you bring your own.Dates & Prices

-Route Map
+Map

 Maps are for information purposes only and reflect typical routes between overnight locations.
 They may not reflect your actual route.